Try to live like a minimalist. Some of us like to try something before jumping in. Here are 11 ways to test out living like a minimalist.

 Go a week making all of your meals at home.
 Make them as simple as possible.

-I love the Minimalist Baker all their recipes are made with limited ingredients and make in 30 minutes.
+I love Minimalist Baker all their recipes are made with limited ingredients and made in 30 minutes.

 We all have to eat but, give yourself a break and simplify an everyday task.

 8. Minimize Paper

 Put all of your paperwork and mail in one spot in your home.
 For a week try dealing with every new piece of paper immediately.

 There are a few ways I do this.
 Make the decision on whether to keep something or recycle it as soon as it comes into your hands.

 Open the mail and get rid of the junk and envelopes.
 Make two piles; important and not so important.

 Try to complete everything in the important pile by the end of the day.
 Complete all the not-so-important things by the end of the week.